New Boiler Costs – How Much is a new boiler in 2024?

 • Needs More Space than Combi Boilers – Although they’re more compact than regular boilers, system boilers still take up more space than combi boilers due to the separate hot water cylinder.

 • Cylinder Size Dictates Water Use – The size of your cylinder will dictate the amount of hot water your household can use.
-You’ll need to wait for the cylinder to fill up and the water to get hot once it’s empty.
+Once it’s empty, you’ll need to wait for the cylinder to fill up and the water to get hot.

 Heat-Only Boilers

-Heat-only boilers, also called conventional, regular, or open vent boilers, are older versions of the system boiler and work in a very similar way.
+Heat-only boilers, also called conventional, regular, or open vent boilers, are older versions of the system boiler and work very similarly.

 These traditional boilers feature a hot water storage cylinder, a cold water storage tank, and a feed and expansion tank.

-The mains supply feeds the cold water tank, which in turn feeds into the hot water cylinder.
+The main supply feeds the cold water tank, which feeds into the hot water cylinder.
 A heat exchanger inside your boiler heats up the water before sending it to supply your radiators, taps, and showers with hot water.

-The feed and expansion tank brings additional cold water into the boiler, ensuring a consistent flow of water for the heating system.
+The feed and expansion tank brings additional cold water into the boiler, ensuring a consistent water flow for the heating system.

-Heat-only boilers can supply hot water to multiple outlets simultaneously, making them suitable for larger homes or businesses.
-They’re still widely used thanks to their compatibility with older heating systems and their ability to manage high demand effectively.
+Heat-only boilers can simultaneously supply hot water to multiple outlets, making them suitable for larger homes or businesses.
+They’re still widely used thanks to their compatibility with older heating systems and ability to manage high demand effectively.

 Advantages of Heat-Only Boilers

-• Compatible with Old Radiators – If you have an old property with an older radiator or heating system, a heat-only boiler will be more suitable.
+• Compatible with Old Radiators – A heat-only boiler will be more suitable if you have an old property with an older radiator or heating system.
 Other boiler types can cause old radiator systems to malfunction or leak due to high pressure.

 • Can Accommodate Low Water Pressure – Heat-only boilers are a good choice for areas with low water pressure since the cistern can maintain good water flow through gravity and the pump can ensure sufficient pressure in the system.